MilanSkocic/codata/doc/specs/constants.md

 A module level interface [[codata__constants_type(module):to_real(interface)]] is available for getting the constant value or uncertainty of a constant.

-The CAPI provides only the 4 members and the type-bound procedures are not available.

 # `to_real` - Get the constant value or uncertainty.